5 Benefits Of Swimming For Arthritis

 Swimming stimulates blood flow and circulation, delivering more oxygen and nutrients to the muscles and joints, and in turn, reducing muscle stiffness and easing pain.
 You don't need to swim lap after lap; simply moving your body through the water boosts blood flow to the affected joints and also reduces inflammation and relieves muscle strain.
 This relief allows you to stretch and move your muscles without much constraint and makes joints flexible, limber and agile, enhancing your range of motion.
 It might be a good idea to exercise in a heated pool as the warmth helps ease stiff joints.

-3. Lowers risk of cardiovascular diseases
+3. Lowers risk of circulatory system diseases

 Swimming regularly is a great cardio workout.
 It lowers your heart rate, improves your blood pressure, strengthens your lungs and heart and helps your circulation.
 Since rheumatoid arthritis is one of the risk factors for cardiovascular diseases, regular exercise such as swimming can lower this risk and improve your overall heart health.